Main notes : Cacaotée, Wild, Intensely vanilla.

 With the help of a thorn, the matchmakers will tear off the cap of this wonderful flower and make the male and female organs meet.

-Today, it is a real privilege for me to be able to offer you such a vanilla from Uganda.
+Today, it is a real privilege for me to be able to offer you such vanilla from Uganda.
 If you choose to discover my selection, i assures you that this will be a real olfactory discovery..

 I look forward to your comments after testing it in your desserts and savoury preparations!

-Ugandan vanilla is of the same species as that of Madagascar (Vanilla Planifolia) but it has a slightly less greasy and therefore more matt appearance with more woody notes, leather, peat and sometimes even juniper.
+The vanilla of Uganda is of the same species as that of Madagascar (Vanilla Planifolia) but it has a slightly less greasy and therefore more matt appearance with more woody notes, leather, peat and sometimes even juniper.
 The pods are deep black or dark brown and slightly oily.
 Sound a frank nose of dried fruits and cocoa is very much appreciated by my pastry chef friends who use it in their ganaches and other creams.

 Its specificity lies in the fact that it is the vanilla ideal for savoury dishes!
 It will sublimate duck, salmon, prawns or even foie gras.